d-002/progression-graph/README.md

 ## Controls
 Click on an object to select it, hit Escape to unselect it.
 Escape can also be used to cancel creating a link.

-Create a link with L when a node is selected, click another node to connect the two nodes.
+When a node is selected, press S to cycle its state, R to cycle its rank, or create a link with L and click another node to connect them.

 Options will appear on top of the screen dependoing on the selection.
 Hit the corresponding keys to execute the different actions.

-When no object is selected, you can zoom in and out with the mouse wheel, and reset the zoom with z.
+When no object is selected, you can zoom in and out with the mouse wheel, and reset the zoom with Z.
+S saves the current file, W saves to a new file, N opens a new file, O opens a file.

 Pressing Delete will detach the image from a point, or remove its text, or delete the point if there is nothing in it.
 You can also remove the text or the image from a point by adding an empty text or hitting Cancel in the input popup.

-S saves the current file, W saves to a new file, N opens a new file, O opens a file.

 You can export the graphs you created with E (export without background) and F (filled background), and quit with Q or the regular window means.